cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --data-flow-optimization LEVEL
-                         sets the optimization level of improving  variable  assignments and expressions, analyzing data flow for other optimizations --instruction-reordering LEVEL
-                         sets the optimization level of reordering  instructions to allow additional optimizations being made (not available yet) --loop-hoisting LEVEL  sets the optimization level of moving invariant code out of loops --loop-rotation LEVEL  sets the optimization level of rotating a front loop condition to the bottom of the loop --loop-unrolling LEVEL
+                         sets the optimization level of improving  variable  assignments and expressions, analyzing data flow for other optimizations --loop-hoisting LEVEL  sets the optimization level of moving invariant code out of loops --loop-rotation LEVEL  sets the optimization level of rotating a front loop condition to the bottom of the loop --loop-unrolling LEVEL